Target (observed) data#

 cdf

-week rate of hospital admissions with flu per 100,000 population
+weekly rate of hospital admissions with flu per 100,000 population

 wk flu hosp rate category